Guide written by:

 - Features and add-ons

-Key factors for choosing an inflatable hot tub
+How to choose an inflatable hot tub

 Inflatable hot tubs have become increasingly popular over the years as they are relatively affordable, easy to maintain and unbeatable for relaxation.
 With prices starting at around £300, inflatable hot tubs vary from model to model in terms of the features they offer.
 Anyone thinking about investing in this type of hydrotherapy should think about: